Wittmaxi/CommandEr/Readme.md

 Simply retrieve argc and argv from the main function and feed them into `commander::commander`

 ### Flags
 Flags are any tokens separated from others by a space.
+In a usual context, you may call them "command line arguments"
 Eg:
 ```console
 myCoolApp hello World